VultarievG/ODM-E2/README.md

 Download this repo and unpack the contents of ODM-E2 (excluding this README) to: steamapps/common/GarrysMod/garrysmod/data/expression2/ Make sure to keep libltrails.txt inside the include folder during your instalation.
+You need the wiremod addon and the nexus core addons for this expression 2 script to work.

 You should be good to go!
 (Check Controls section)